Other Houston Audubon Bird Cams

 The North Jetty is to the right.
 The Bolivar Roads is beyond the Jetty and include the Houston Ship Channel and anchorages.
 On the far side of the Roads is the port city of Galveston.

 There are preset views that you can select when you have control of the camera.
-The views going from left to right (east to south) are as follows:
+The views are as follows:

-- 4 – Channel mouth - where many birds often feed and roost (in winter white pelicans and avocets in great numbers).
+- CHANNEL MOUTH - where many birds often feed and roost (in winter white pelicans and avocets in great numbers).
 This is not a bad place to start looking!

-- 5 – Channel mouth 2 - where many birds feed and roost.
+- CHANNEL MOUTH TWO - where many birds feed and roost.
 To the right is the North Jetty and ship anchorage.

-- HOME – Center - a broad look at the center of the camera viewing area.
+- HOME – a broad look at the center of the camera viewing area.
 This is a good view at many sunrises.

 Camera Operating Instructions